 C:\wamp\bin\php\php.[you’re php version]\) where you’ve just pasted the composer.phar file.

 - Open windows command prompt by Shift+Right-click and run and

 - Create a new composer.bat file by running the beow command alongside composer.phar.

 - Run following commads:

 This will create new composer.bat file into your php installation directory.

-- Close your current cmd window (windows command prompt) and test the composer installation in this by checking composer version:
+- Restart your current cmd window (windows command prompt) and test the composer installation by checking composer version.